cdapio/cdap/cdap-docs/admin-manual/source/installation/cloudera/step-by-step-cloudera.rst

    **CDAP UI:** Showing started-up with applications deployed.

-Further instructions, including verifying your installation, are contained in :ref:`Configuring and Installing: Verification <cloudera-verification>`.
+Further instructions for verifying your installation are contained in :ref:`cloudera-verification`.